-Feasibility tests and hypothesis tests are carried out using panel data regression with a significance level of 10%.
-A model feasibility test is performed with the F test (simultaneous) to see whether the independent variable influence the dependent variable simultaneously.
-The regression test results in the determinant coefficient (R-square) of 9.5% for ROCE and 11.8% for EVA.
-Table 5 provides the results of partial and simultaneous effects, including the determinant coefficient (R-square) and collinearity test for the research model.
+Feasibility test and hypothesis test are carried out using panel data regression with significance level of 10%.
+Model feasibility test is performed with F test (simultaneous) to see whether the independent variable influence the dependent variable simultaneously.
+Regression test result the determinant coefficient (R-square) of 9.5% for ROCE and 11.8% for EVA.
+Table 5 provides the results of partial and simultaneous effect, including the determinant coefficient (R-square) and collinearity test for the research model.